Quantactix/P-Tree-Public-Data/README.md

 Xin He

-*Tenure-Track Associate Professor of Finance at School of Management University of Science and Technology of China.*
+Tenure-Track Associate Professor of Finance,
+School of Management, University of Science and Technology of China.

 <xin.he@ustc.edu.cn>